faezesaeedian/kiwifarm/NOTES.md

      - Generating a Graphviz graph to represent the connections between moves.

 2. **Input Validation**:
-   - The program ensures that user inputs are in the correct format (e.g., algebraic chess notation like `h4`) and within the valid range of the chessboard.
+   - The program ensures that user inputs are in the correct format (e.g., like ` 4 5`) and within the valid range of the chessboard.
    - If invalid input is detected, the program prompts the user to modify their input and provides clear feedback on the issue.

 3. **Config File**: